Connect With Us

 What Distinguishes Investment Property Loans

-A conventional mortgage for a rental property is simply a loan not backed by the FHA or VA.
+A conventional mortgage for a rental property is a loan that is not backed by the FHA or VA.
 Private lenders such as banks, credit unions, and mortgage companies offer these loans in accordance with Fannie Mae and Freddie Mac standards.
-Unlike government loans, conventional investment loan options give you more flexibility - but you’ll need to earn it with solid finances.
+Unlike government loans, conventional investment loan options offer more flexibility, but you need strong finances to qualify.

 Application process and requirements